It’s been quite a six-month stretch for George Gibson.

 “I want to be a leader of some sort in a school — a department head or a teacher coach,” he said.
 “I believe having this degree will help create some opportunities for me down the road.
 So far, I have definitely got good value out of it.”

-Learn more about the Fitchburg State online M.Ed. in Curriculum and Teaching program.
+Learn more about the Fitchburg State online M.Ed. in Curriculum and Teaching (Non-Licensure) program.